sumithkollipara/ePay_Test/README.md

 Hi,

-You can find ePay_Test solution in this repository which contains two projects as named below
+You will find two projects in this repository(ePay_Test) as named below:
  - Denomination_Routine
  - Rest_Server